 About Me

 Welcome!
-My name is Matthias Hänsel and I am a PhD student at the Stockholm School of Economics.
+My name is Matthias Hänsel and I am a macroeconomist working at Aarhus University, Denmark.

 You can find my CV here and more information about my research below.